NPotokin/LP2_SUP_Club/README.md

 5. Practice workflow
 6. Practice RWD for 3 sizes (sm, md, lg)

-Tailwind CSS will be used via Play CDN link in HTML head.
+Tailwind CSS will be used.